ashwintitus14/graphCoV/README.md

 # graphCoV

-A web application to represent COVID 19 patient data as a graph.
+A web application to represent COVID 19 patient and contact data as a graph.

 ## Objectives